Resolution as a Direction: Vector-Panning Feature Alignment for Cross-Resolution Re-Identification: Theoretical Analysis

 \subsection{Theoretical Inspiration}

-As in this example $\text{Vec}(\text{King}) - \text{Vec}(\text{Man}) + \text{Vec}(\text{Woman}) \approx \text{Vec}(\text{Queen})$, our idea is inspired by the linear semantic structures observed in word embedding spaces.
+As the example shown in Fig.\ref{fig:p1}: $\text{Vec}(\text{King}) - \text{Vec}(\text{Man}) + \text{Vec}(\text{Woman}) \approx \text{Vec}(\text{Queen})$, our idea is inspired by the linear semantic structures observed in word embedding spaces.
 To verify the effectiveness of this idea in the feature space of CR-ReID, we aim to demonstrate that there exists a directional discrepancy between features of high resolution and low resolution images, and we regard this directional transformation as a “resolution vector” analogous to semantic shifts in word embeddings.

-\subsection{statistical justification}
+\subsection{Statistical Justification}

 To verify the existence of a shared semantic direction induced by resolution differences, we perform global and local analyses on the Market-1501 dataset.